 - falls outside who and what we investigate; and/or

 - should go to another agency that is better placed to act on it.

 This may be because:

-- there is no way to confirm the details you provided or get further information from you.
+- there is no way to confirm the details you provided or seek further information from you;

-- it has already been investigated by another agency and there is no new evidence.
+- it has already been investigated by another agency and there is no new evidence; and/or

 3. Conduct preliminary inquiries

-Preliminary inquiries help us determine whether to investigate, refer or dismiss your report.
+Preliminary inquiries help us determine whether to investigate, refer or close your report.

 4. Investigate your report